Unemployment benefits: Sweden

 Sweden uses the Ghent system, under which a significant proportion of unemployment benefits are distributed by union unemployment funds.
 Unemployment benefits are divided into a voluntary scheme with income related compensation up to a certain level and a comprehensive scheme that provides a lower level of basic support.
 The voluntary scheme requires a minimum of 12 months membership and 6 months employment during that time before any claims can be made.
 Employers pay a fee on top of the pre-tax income of their employees, which together with membership fees, fund the scheme (see Unemployment funds in Sweden).

 The maximum unemployment benefit is (as of July 2016) SEK 980 per day.
 During the first 200 days, the unemployed will receive 80% of his or her normal income during the last 12 months.
 From day 201–300 this goes down to 70% and from day 301–450 the insurance covers 65% of the normal income (only available for parents to children under the age of 18).
 In Sweden tax is paid on unemployment benefits, so the unemployed will get a maximum of about SEK 10,000 per month during the first 100 days (depending on the municipality tax rate).
-In other currencies, as of June 2017, this means a maximum of approximately £900, $1,150, or €1,000, each month after tax.
+In other currencies, as of June 2017, this means a maximum of approximately £900, US$1,150, or €1,000, each month after tax.
 Private insurance is also available, mainly through professional organisations, to provide income-related compensation that otherwise exceeds the ceiling of the scheme.
 The comprehensive scheme is funded by tax.